PLUS THERAPEUTICS - Consensus Indicates Potential 163.1% Upside

-PLUS THERAPEUTICS with ticker code (PSTV) have now 2 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 6 and 5.25 calculating the mean target price we have 5.63.
-Given that the stocks previous close was at 2.14 this would imply there is a potential upside of 163.1%.
-There is a 50 day moving average of 2.13 while the 200 day moving average is 2.41.
-The company has a market capitalisation of $10m.
-Find out more information at: http://www.plustherapeutics.com
+PLUS THERAPEUTICS found using ticker (PSTV) have now 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 6 and 5.25 calculating the average target price we see 5.63.
+With the stocks previous close at 2.14 this indicates there is a potential upside of 163.1%.
+The day 50 moving average is 2.13 and the 200 day moving average is 2.41.
+The market cap for the company is $10m.
+Company Website: http://www.plustherapeutics.com

 Plus Therapeutics, a clinical-stage pharmaceutical company, focuses on the discovery, development, and manufacture of treatments for cancer and other diseases.
 Its lead product candidate is DocePLUS, a protein-stabilized PEGylated liposomal formulation of docetaxel for the treatment of small cell lung cancer.
 The company is also involved in developing DoxoPLUS, a generic PEGylated liposomal encapsulated doxorubicin to treat breast and ovarian cancer, multiple myeloma, and Kaposi’s sarcoma.
 It has a license agreement with NanoTx, Corp. to develop and commercialize NanoTx’s glioblastoma treatment.
 The company was formerly known as Cytori Therapeutics and changed its name to Plus Therapeutics in July 2019.
 Plus Therapeutics was founded in 1996 and is headquartered in Austin, Texas.